A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

-In summary, network consistency considers that the networks, especially the discriminator, should be insensitive to semantics-preserving transformation ($T$).
+In summary, network consistency considers the networks, especially the discriminator, to be insensitive to semantics-preserving transformation ($T$).
 The results in \cite{zhang2019consistency} demonstrate that random shift and flip is the best way to perform image transformation on the CIFAR-10 dataset.
-And the FID results with CR, bCR, zCR, and ICR (where transformation is flipping horizontally and shifting by multiple pixels) demonstrated on \cite{zhao2020improved} are shown in Table \ref{table:consistency_results}.
+Furthermore, the FID results with CR, bCR, zCR, and ICR (where transformation is flipping horizontally and shifting by multiple pixels) as presented in \cite{zhao2020improved} are shown in Table \ref{table:consistency_results}.
 The results demonstrate that network consistency regularization can significantly improve the performance of GANs.
-However, which transformation is best for consistency regularization?
-Zhao et al \cite{zhao2020image} compare the effect of different data transformation technologies (mentioned in Section 5.1) on bCR.
-Figure \ref{fig:data_augmentation} shows the FID results (demonstrated on \cite{zhao2020image}) of BigGAN adding bCR (represented by 'bcr') on CIFAR-10 dataset.
+However, which transformation is best for consistency regularization, is a question.
+Zhao et al \cite{zhao2020image} compare the effect of different data transformation techniques (mentioned in Section 5.1) on bCR.
+Figure 2 in \cite{zhao2020image} shows the FID results of BigGAN adding bCR (represented by 'bcr') on CIFAR-10 dataset.
 From the results, the best BigGAN FID 8.65 is with transformation technology $translation$ of strength $\lambda=0.4$, outperforming the corresponding FID 10.54 reported in Zhao et al. \cite{zhao2020improved}.
 Moreover, spatial transforms, which retain the major content while introducing spatial variances, can substantially improve GANs performance together with bCR.
 While visual transforms, which retain the spatial variances, can not further improve the performance of GANs compared with data augmentation only.
-Furthermore, bCR with stronger transformation (larger value of $\lambda_{aug}$) does not improve the performance of GANs, the optimal value of $\lambda_{aug}$ is uncertain for different data transformation technologies.
+Furthermore, bCR with stronger transformation (larger value of $\lambda_{aug}$) does not improve the performance of GANs, the optimal value of $\lambda_{aug}$ is uncertain for different data transformations.